Black Friday, Cyber Monday Sales Point To A Big Holiday Shopping Season

 “Every minute of downtime can equate to tens of thousands of dollars in lost revenue on a normal day.
 We all know this is much higher during the holiday shopping season.”

-As for shoppers who prefer to do their shopping in-person, at brick-and-mortar stores, Black Friday 2018 was something of a mixed bag.
+As for shoppers who prefer to do their shopping in person at brick-and-mortar stores, Black Friday 2018 was something of a mixed bag.

 As previously reported by the Inquisitr, some Southern cities, such as Tallahassee and Raleigh, reported all-but-nonexistent Black Friday crowds at some locations.
 Where the day had once been a free-for-all, in some places descending into riots, in a couple of cities the day was no different than any other Friday.